Our team works with people with disability, families, communities and organisations throughout New Zealand. Our head office is in Tauranga.

 Her research and teaching interests are based on questioning why some social groups are excluded from, or marginalised within, the everyday spaces of life, and the steps these groups take to challenge or undermine the discrimination they may experience.
 Carey believes that research should empower those people participating and looks for inclusive and ethical ways of working with rather than on research participants.

 For Carey, her professional and personal worlds are deeply connected.
-She has a four year old son who has Down syndrome, and strongly believes that this combination of personal and professional experience gives her a unique set of skills and understanding to help make a real difference in the lives of people with disability and their families in New Zealand.
+She has a young son who has Down syndrome, and strongly believes that this combination of personal and professional experience gives her a unique set of skills and understanding to help make a real difference in the lives of people with disability and their families in New Zealand.

-Outside of work, Carey enjoys walking, cooking, spending time with friends and family, and is working on renovating her house.
+Outside of work, Carey enjoys hanging out at the beach and spending time with friends and family.
 She is based in Wellington.

 Phone 0800 787 587